 - Cost of a car, flights and removal firms;

-- Our total recommended amount of funds you need for your first 3 months in NZ.
+- Our total recommended amount of funds you need for your first 3 months living in New Zealand.

 How much does it cost to get a visa to live in New Zealand?